 There is a range of verified tests specific to pregnant patients to help doctors assess the level of anxiety and stress in a patient such as the Pregnancy Stress Rating Scale.
 However, no test can replace the patients’ insight into her own situation.

-Social media tends to ingrain in us an idealized version of pregnancy, I have noticed that this leads to several of my pregnant patients saying that they feel guilty if they do not “enjoy” the pregnancy more and if they “complain” about how difficult it is.
-Pregnancy is amazing but it is also challenging, there is no shame in saying it is tough.
+Social media tends to ingrain in us an idealised version of pregnancy, I have noticed that this leads to several of my pregnant patients saying that they feel guilty if they do not “enjoy” the pregnancy more and if they “complain” about how difficult it is.
+Pregnancy is amazing but it is also challenging.
+There is no shame in saying it is tough.

 Relaxation can be thought of in 2 categories, active and passive.
 Exercise is an example of active relaxation, low-intensity exercise such as walking is a good activity to maintain throughout the pregnancy.